staarblitz/hxposed/README.md

     };
 ```

-It's a bit unsafe at the core, but thats the peice you pay for the power.
+It's a bit unsafe at the core, but thats the price you pay for the power.
 Don't worry, you, as a plugin developer, will never have to worry about those.

 It *just works*.
 Because we know how frustrating it is when it *just doesn't*.